Not All Knowledge Is Created Equal: Mutual Distillation of Confident Knowledge: Experiments

-As shown in Tables \ref{table:comparison_each_model_distillation_selection} and \ref{table:resnet34}, CMD, as a new selective MKD method, can be easily added to existing self label correction methods as a collaborative mutual enhancer.
+As shown in Tables \ref{table:comparison_each_model_distillation_selection} and \ref{table:resnet34}, CMD, as a new selective MKD method, can be easily combined with existing self training methods as a collaborative mutual enhancer.

+In Table~\ref{table:comparison_each_model_distillation_selection}, we explore to train each model using self label correction methods (LS, CP, ProselfLC~\cite{wang2020proselflc} and MyLC).
+At the same time, we try four types of knowledge communication: Zero/no knowledge is distilled into the peer model and two models are trained independently; All knowledge is distilled without selection, as SyncMKD does; our proposed methods including CMD-S and CMD-P. \textit{Vertically}, from the selective knowledge distillation perspective, we clearly observe that CMD methods (CMD-S and CMD-P) are better than ``Zero'' and ``All'' consistently no matter how each model is trained.
+This empirically demonstrates that selecting confident knowledge for distillation is better.
+In addition, CMD-P is slightly better than CMD-S, mainly due to the fact that a model's knowledge upgrades and becomes confident as the training progresses.

 Table \ref{table:resnet34} is an extension of Table \ref{table:comparison_each_model_distillation_selection}.
+Results of different noise types and rates are present.
 Since ProSelfLC and MyLC always performs better than the other approaches, therefore we only apply CMD over them to explore how much CMD can enhance stronger baselines.
-We can see that after applying CMD-P/CMD-S, we achieve \textbf{1-5\%} improvement among different noise types and rates compared to ProselfLC and MyLC.